-Endometriosis affects around 1 in 10 women worldwide, and can be a debilitating disease, with pain, heavy menstruation and infertility being the most common symptoms.
+Endometriosis affects around 1 in 10 women worldwide, and it can be a debilitating disease.
+Pain, heavy menstruation, and infertility are the most common symptoms.

-Although the cause is not yet known, endometriosis is when the endometrial cells, normally lining the uterus and shed during a period, grow in places they shouldn't:
+Although the cause is not yet known, this condition occurs when the endometrial cells, normally lining the uterus and shed during a period, grow in places they shouldn't:

 - inside the abdomen, outside the uterus;